Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Overview

-\paragraph{Each weight-$k$ string has the same probability.} Each weight-$k$ string $x$ has some particular number of non-empty buckets $s$, when its indices are partitioned into groups of $m$ as we have been doing.
+\paragraph{Each weight-$k$ string has the same probability.} Each weight-$k$ string $x$ has some particular number of non-empty buckets $j$, when its indices are partitioned into groups of $m$ as we have been doing.

-Checking this condition really has two parts: $x$ and $x'$ with the same $s$ have the same probability, and \emph{after the post-selection step}, the probability of sampling a string with $j$ nonempty buckets is exactly $p(j)$.
+Checking this condition really has two parts: $x$ and $x'$ with the same $j$ have the same probability, and \emph{after the post-selection step}, the probability of sampling a string with $j$ nonempty buckets is exactly $p(j)$.
 Essentially, the first condition ensures that the constructed state is some superposition over $\dmkj$'s while the second condition ensures it is the correct superposition.
-The former property follows directly from the $p_i$'s being of the form $\lam \binom{m}{i}\beta^i$ (\cref{cl:shiftedoccuniform}).
+The former property follows directly from the $s(i)$'s being of the form $\lam \binom{m}{i}\beta^i$ (\cref{cl:shiftedoccuniform}).

 The latter property requires setting the $t(j)$'s appropriately.
 Naively, it would seem that we should just set $t(j):=p(j)$.
 However, each value of $j$ may have a different probability of post-selecting a weight-$k$ string, so the post-selection ratios may be different from the pre-selection ones.
-Define $q(s)$ to be the probability of post-selecting a weight-$k$ when having $s$ non-empty buckets (i.e. when starting with $\ket{D^{\ell}_j}$ on the ancilla, what mass of the constructed state is $\dkmj$).
-Then, we set $t(s)\propto p(s)/q(s)$, and indeed the post-selection probabilities will be proportional to the $p(s)$.
+Define $q(j)$ to be the probability of post-selecting a weight-$k$ string when having $j$ non-empty buckets (i.e., the mass of the constructed state on $\dkmj$ when starting with $\ket{D^\ell_j}$ on the ancilla).
+Then, we set $t(j)\propto p(j)/q(j)$, and indeed the post-selection probabilities will be proportional to the $p(j)$.

 \paragraph{Total weight $k$ mass is constant.} Finally, we need to check that the total mass on weight $k$ strings is constant, so that the final amplitude amplification step is possible.
-We discussed in the previous section that we can't just do amplitude amplification on each $j$ separately, because the $q(j)$ will not be always constant for any choice of the $s(i)$'s and certainly not for the ones we chose.
+We discussed in the previous section that we can't just do amplitude amplification on each $j$ separately, because the $q(j)$'s will not always be constant for any choice of the $s(i)$'s and certainly not for the ones we chose.
 However, when we do amplitude amplification at the end, we only need to ensure that the total mass over all the $j$'s of the weight $k$ branch is constant.
 Each $j$ contributes $t(j)q(j)$ to this total mass, because its starting mass is $t(j)$ and the conditional probability of the final string being weight $k$ is $q(j)$.
 Thus, we just need to ensure that $\sum_j t(j)q(j) = \Theta(1)$, which is done in \Cref{cl:hybridtoocc}.

 Thus, each step of the outlined algorithm indeed works and we can construct $\ket{D^n_k}$ exactly.